 - Shoppable posts for promoted items.

-There is a downside to this type of account, as well.
-This is the lack of access to Instagram API.
+There is a downside to this type of account, as well and this is the lack of access to Instagram’s API.
 Thus, users who have an Instagram Creator account cannot schedule posts and cannot connect other third-party tools (such as analytics, social mentions, etc.).